 However, once such losses become certain, they will become available from the year in which the loss was originally incurred, not when the amount became certain.

-Example from the Explanatory Memorandum the legislation
+An example from the Explanatory Memorandum of the legislation

 In June 2016, Lucas sold the shares in his business, Software Enterprises Ltd (a small business entity with only active assets) to Buyer Co.